nextflow-io/nextflow/docs/dsl2.rst

 the Linux execute permissions.

 .. note::
-    This feature requires the use of a local or shared file system as the pipeline work directory.
+    This feature requires the use of a local or shared file system as the pipeline work directory or :ref:`wave-page` when using cloud based executors.

 Channel forking
 ===============